Claude for Lawyers

 Claude for Lawyers··10 min read

-Litigation is the most document-intensive area of legal practice, and Claude AI built by Anthropic is proving transformative for litigators.
-With a 200,000-token context window, Claude can ingest an entire deposition transcript, a full motion brief with exhibits, or hundreds of pages of discovery documents in a single conversation.
-For litigation attorneys drowning in documents and deadlines, Claude is not a luxury — it is a competitive necessity.
+Litigation is the most document-intensive area of law.
+Claude AI (Anthropic) processes an entire deposition transcript, a motion brief with exhibits, or hundreds of discovery pages in one conversation — up to 200,000 tokens.
+For litigators buried in documents and deadlines, Claude is a competitive advantage.

 How to Summarize Depositions with Claude